MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 ### TKET Compilation in H-Series Stack

-Circuits submitted to Quantinuum H-Series systems are automatically run through TKET compilation passes for H-Series hardware.
+Circuits submitted to Quantinuum H-Series systems, **except for integrated hybrid submissions**, are automatically run through TKET compilation passes for H-Series hardware.
 This enables circuits to be automatically optimized for H-Series systems and run more efficiently.

 More information on the specific compilation passes applied can be found in the [`pytket-quantinuum`] documentation, specifically the [`pytket-quantinuum` Compilation Passes] section.